Skip to main content

 Preference Factors

-In accordance with the PA Program's mission and goals, a cornerstone of the program is to enroll an academically qualified, diverse in thought student body, with special consideration for those underrepresented in medicine, first generation in college, veterans and active duty, educationally disadvantaged, economically disadvantaged, Pennsylvania residents, Penn State graduates, Penn State Health employees and those from federally designated underserved areas.
+In accordance with the PA Program's mission and goals, a cornerstone of the program is to enroll an academically qualified, diverse in thought student body, with special consideration for those from rural backgrounds with a passion for advancing rural healthcare, first generation in college, veterans and active duty, Pennsylvania residents, Penn State graduates, Penn State Health employees, and those from federally designated underserved areas and educationally or economically disadvantaged regions.

 Equal Opportunity, Non-Discrimination and Campus Safety